All Products

 rsync --progress /temporary/mnt/* /mnt

-Step 3: Verify that services are running properly
+Step 3: Verify that your services run normally

-2. After confirming your services are running correctly, detach and release the data disk created from the snapshot.
-For more information, see Detach data disk and Release a disk.
+2. After you confirm that your business runs as expected, detach the data disk created from the snapshot of the original system disk and release the data disk.
+For more information, see Detach Data Disk and Release Disk.